Information Technology Schools in Missouri

 Most Popular Information Technology Programs in MO

-95% of students are awarded financial aid at this school.
-The 6.20% student loan default rate is lower than average.
-It takes the average student 4.55 years to graduate.
+97% of students are awarded financial aid at this school.
+This public school has an average net price of $13,568.
+The 8.60% student loan default rate is lower than average.

 Information Technology Careers in MO

 Some of the careers IT majors go into include:

 |Job Title||MO Job Growth||MO Median Salary|

 |Computer User Support Specialists||17%||$44,850|